 Context-Specific Assessment

-AI Impact Assessment for New Zealand Organisations
+Artificial Intelligence Impact Assessment for New Zealand Organisations

-We conduct AI impact assessments designed for the New Zealand context -- including cultural safety for Maori and Pacific populations, Treaty of Waitangi compliance, and population-appropriate methodologies that international frameworks consistently miss.
+We conduct AI impact assessments designed for the New Zealand context, including cultural safety for Māori and Pacific populations, Treaty of Waitangi compliance, and population-appropriate methodologies that international frameworks consistently miss.

 See Our Methodology